ihmeuw/vivarium_research/docs/source/models/cause.rst

 SIR
 +++

-In this cause model structure, simulants in the susceptible state can transition to the infect state and simulants in the infected state can transition to a recovered state where they will remain for the remainder of the simulation.
+In this cause model structure, simulants in the susceptible state can transition to the infected state and simulants in the infected state can transition to a recovered state where they will remain for the remainder of the simulation.
 Notably, the cause model allows individuals to become infected only once in a simulation.

 This cause model structure is appropriate for conditions for which individuals can only have a single case, but do not stay in the with condition state forever.

-An example of a condition appropriate for SIR cause models is measels.
+An example of a condition appropriate for SIR cause models is measles.

 Neonatal
 ++++++++